paritytech/devops-guide/src/kubernetes/helm.md

 ## Overview

-Parity maintain a helm github repo @ [https://github.com/paritytech/helm-charts](https://github.com/paritytech/helm-charts) - Inside this repo is the [node](https://github.com/paritytech/helm-charts/tree/main/charts/node) chart which should be used for deploying your substrate/polkadot binary.
+Parity maintains a helm GitHub repo @ [https://github.com/paritytech/helm-charts](https://github.com/paritytech/helm-charts) - Inside this repo is the [node](https://github.com/paritytech/helm-charts/tree/main/charts/node) chart which should be used for deploying your Substrate/Polkadot binary.

 All variables are documented clearly in the [README.md](https://github.com/paritytech/helm-charts/blob/main/charts/node/README.md) and there’s an example [values.yml](https://github.com/paritytech/helm-charts/blob/main/charts/node/values.yaml) which you can start working from.

 ### Example Rococo Local Chain

-This is a simple example of deploying a `rococo-local` test chain in kubernetes.
+This is a simple example of deploying a `rococo-local` test chain in Kubernetes.
 Two validators and two full nodes will be deployed via the helm chart.
 Once both validators are running you will see block production.
 A custom node key is used on the `Alice` validator which all other hosts use as a bootnode.

 #### First install the helm repo